-Since September 2020, we have partnered with the International Committee of the Red Cross (ICRC) and the Geneva Centre for Security Sector Governance (DCAF) to lead the revisions of the toolkit on “Addressing Security and Human Rights Challenges in Complex Environments Toolkit” and the “Security and Human Rights Knowledge Hub”.
+Since September 2020, we have partnered with the International Committee of the Red Cross (ICRC) and the Geneva Centre for Security Sector Governance (DCAF) to lead the revisions of the toolkit Security Human Rights Toolkit (PDF) and the “Security and Human Rights Knowledge Hub”.

 These resources were developed in response to the need for practical guidance and support expressed by companies, governments, and civil society organisations facing security and human rights challenges in complex environments.
 The toolkit and the knowledge hub guide companies on how to improve security practices on the ground in line with international standards and human rights.
 These resources have since helped to shape the policies and practices of international companies and contributed to the implementation of multi-stakeholder initiatives such as the Voluntary Principles on Security and Human Rights.

 Based on extensive research and interviews of company representatives, civil society organizations and other experts, our work captures and shares new good practices and examples of how to address security and human rights challenges.
 It also ensures that the latest developments and new challenges in the realm of security and human rights are reflected in the resources.

 WEBINAR: In this together - How companies governments and communities can collaborate to address security and human rights challenges

 Launch event of the new edition of the “Toolkit on addressing human rights challenges in complex environments” and discussion on the importance of multi-stakeholder engagement.

 Looking back to move forward: two decades of advancing company guidance on how to operate in complex environments